cadric/Markvoean/document/modularization-report.md

 8. Plugin Architecture: Consider making modules more plugin-like Conclusion

-The modularization of GTKText has been exceptionally successful, achieving extraordinary results:
+The modularization of IFG has been exceptionally successful, achieving extraordinary results:

 - 2593 lines removed from the monolithic main.c (92% reduction, far exceeding 300-500 line target)